kaktusztea/backupy/README.md

 #!bash

 cp ~/.config/backupy/default.cfg /my/path/mybackup.cfg
-vi /my/path/mybackup.cfg
+vi /my/path/mybackup.cfg   (customize)
 ./backupy.py /my/path/mybackup.cfg

 ```

 ## Contact ##
-If you have comments, or just want to explain how awesome this script is :) - write a mail:
+If you have comments, found a bug or just want to explain how awesome this script is :) - write a mail:

 ```